poornikabonam/Comparative-Analysis-of-Defenses-Against-FGSM-Attack-/README.md

 ## Methodology

 1. **Model Architecture:**
-   - The DNN model architecture is based on [insert architecture details].
+   - The DNN architecture consists of a flattening layer followed by a dense hidden layer with Rectified Linear Unit (ReLU) activation.
+A dropout layer is employed for regularization, and the final layer utilizes the softmax activation function.
+This architecture is implemented to classify images from the MNIST dataset.

 2. **Training:**
-   - The model is trained on the MNIST dataset using [insert training details].
+   - Training the model involves loading the MNIST dataset, normalizing pixel values, and then training the model using the Adam optimizer with sparse categorical crossentropy as the loss function.
+The training process is conducted for a specified number of epochs.

 3. **Adversarial Attacks:**
    - Implementations of adversarial attacks, such as the Fast Gradient Sign Method (FGSM), are included.